 There are both lab and discussion sections each week.
-They are paired by number: if you are enrolled in lab 120C, then you should attend discussion 120B.
-Lab exercises and discussion quizzes are both graded, so plan on attending every week.
-These sections are run by an amazing group of Teaching Assistants who have been carefully selected for their ability, enthusiasm, and dedication to learning.
+These sections are run by an amazing group of teaching assistants who have been carefully selected for their ability, enthusiasm, and dedication to learning.
 Getting to know your TA is an excellent way to succeed in this course.
+Participation in lab and discussion determines your participation score for the course.